mkgithubproject/Backened/java/oops.md

 ---

-### 2. 🧰 Abstraction
+### 2. 🧰 data Abstraction

 **Definition:**
-Abstraction hides complex implementation details and only exposes necessary parts.
+Abstraction hides complex implementation details and only exposes necessary parts.\
+example car break padal example\
+it can be acheived throgh abstract clases and interface.\
+advatage: increase security and confidentiality.

 #### ✅ Real-Life Analogy: Driving a Car